 The doctor of chiropractic program (D.C.P.) leads to a first professional degree.
 The curriculum concentrates on specialized chiropractic skills and application of research methodologies to evidence-based practice.
-It encompasses class work, labs and clinical rotations over a period of 11 semesters.
-Internship and externship experiences include a total of 35 hours per week at a variety of clinical settings including, but not limited to, the college’s clinics, externships, placement in community-based institutions, hospital rotations, and private practices.
+It encompasses class work, labs, and clinical rotations over a period of 11 terms.
+Internship and preceptorship experiences include approximately 30-35 hours per week at a variety of clinical settings including, but not limited to, the college's clinics, preceptorships, placement in community-based institutions, hospital rotations, and private practices.

 The program is approved by the New York Board of Regents and is registered with the New York State Education Department.
 The doctor of chiropractic degree program at D'Youville College is awarded programmatic accreditation by the: